Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams

 Again fix $d \geq 1.$ Viewing $\U_{n, d}$ as a weighted simplicial complex, let $M$ denote its $d-$minimal spanning acycle.
 And let

-denote the set of scaled weights of the faces in the $d-$minimal spanning acycle of $\U_{n, d}.$ Using Theorems~\ref{thm:death_MSA} and \ref{thm:DeathPoissonProcessConvergence}, we get the following theorem immediately. \begin{theorem} As $n \to \infty,$ $\PoiM$ converges in distribution to the Poisson point process $\PoiP$, where $\PoiP$ is as in Theorem~\ref{thm:DeathPoissonProcessConvergence}. \end{theorem} Recall from Corollary \ref{cor:nng_MSA} and Theorem \ref{thm:death_MSA}, we have that $\PoiF \subset \PoiD = \PoiM.$ But as we have shown, the extremal points of the three point sets coincide asymptotically.
+denote the set of scaled weights of the faces in the $d-$minimal spanning acycle of $\U_{n, d}.$ Using Theorem~\ref{thm:death_MSA} and Proposition~\ref{thm:DeathPoissonProcessConvergence}, we get the following result immediately. \begin{prop} As $n \to \infty,$ $\PoiM$ converges in distribution to the Poisson point process $\PoiP$. \end{prop}

-\section{Random $d-$ complexes : I.I.D.
-Generic Weights with Perturbation}
+\subsection{Random $d-$ complexes : I.I.D. generic weights with perturbation}